 We are focused on elevating the work of the ACLU statewide, being a trusted community partner, and emerging as leading experts in our core priority areas: Voting Rights, Gender Justice, and Criminal Legal Reform.
 The work is made possible through coalition-building and collaboration.
 We treat partners, clients, and the public with respect and dignity.
 Our communities are not voiceless; they are the ones with power.

-Among the issues we work on are freedom of speech, freedom of religion, government-sponsored religious activities, privacy, discrimination based on race, gender, sexual orientation or disability, police misconduct, censorship in schools or libraries, fairness in application of school discipline, workplace privacy, access to government documents, inhumane jail and prison conditions, and other issues of fair treatment by government.
+Alongside the national ACLU, we also work on issues related to freedom of speech, freedom of religion, privacy, discrimination based on race, gender, sexual orientation or disability, police misconduct, censorship in schools or libraries, fairness in the application of school discipline, access to government documents, inhumane jail and prison conditions, and other issues of fair treatment by government.